4 Reasons to Start Looking to Next Year NOW

 As I stated, manufacturing has a huge impact on society.
 It takes up ¼ of all energy used.
 As a manufacturer, you should be looking into your environmental impact.

 As the US and China reflect on their outputs, in terms of both waste and productivity, we are seeing more environmental consciousness.
-I can’t claim that environment consciousness is a manufacturing trend, but I can argue that recycling is.
+I can’t claim that environmental consciousness is a manufacturing trend, but I can argue that recycling is.
 Where recycling has gained popularity, we should consider it as a last resort in our manufacturing practices.
 Recycled materials still become waste, the process is just delayed.

 It’s more than just recycling.
 It’s about minimizing waste by evaluating operations and making sure they are as efficient as possible.
 Use recycled bulk packaging, invest in biodegradables, be transparent with your product information and conscious about your environmental impact.
 For a glimpse into the future, download the OECD Environmental Outlook to 2050.

 Being energy efficient doesn’t only help the environment, it helps you too.
 By improving energy efficiency, manufacturers and distributors can reduce their carbon emissions, and at the same time, reduce costs and improve overall equipment effectiveness.

 Manufacturers may face pressure to reduce costs and increase output.
 Thankfully, managers who make energy efficiency improvements are usually rewarded with increased output and reduced operating costs.
 Monitor and maintain your machinery and keep those wheels spinning.

 For more manufacturing industry news on environmental laws, see

 Manufacturers have been making record breaking developments in terms of speed and efficiency over the past year.
 Real manufacturing output gained a 75% increase in 25 years.
 Unfortunately, many of these developments resulted in employee displacement and job replacement (28%).
 Technology and machinery save time, money, and space.
 So while manufacturers were developing, the job bank was not.
 This is not news.